sftpplus/sftpplus-docs/docs/configuration/index.rst

         SFTPPlus allows setting up different alarms based on user-defined criteria, and provides a way to monitor the server's performance.

+    .. grid-item-card:: :octicon:`sliders` Vault resource
+        :link-type: doc
+        :link: ./vault-resource

+        The vault resource is used to configure how sensitive information is stored and managed.

+    .. grid-item-card:: :octicon:`sliders` Vault items
+        :link-type: doc
+        :link: ./vault-items

+        Use vault items to store sensitive information, such as PGP keys, SSH keys, certificates, etc.

     .. grid-item-card:: :octicon:`sliders` Let's Encrypt client / CertBot
         :link-type: doc
         :link: ./lets-encrypt